cfsamson/tools_simple_decimal_rs/README.md

 NB! the rounding for display is not accurate.
 As you see from the example above the "matissa" (or fractional) is .2245 - the expected way to round this would be .23, but we only round the last digit "4" down as displayed here.

 ## Todo
-* Make decimal seperator and 1000 seperator configurable
+- [x] Make decimal seperator and 1000 seperator configurable
-* Make this a library
-* Round with better precision
+- [ ] Round with better precision
-* Change from f64 to BigDecimal for better calculations
+- [ ] Change from f64 to BigDecimal for better calculations